South Lawson Waterfall Circuit: History

-In the late 1800s, early European settlers recognised the area as a great wonder, and started cutting the track in 1878.
+In the late 1800s, early European settlers recognised the area as a natural wonder and started cutting the track in 1878.
 Earlier, in 1876, the settlers established the first reserves around the area of the falls, for public viewing.
 During the construction of the trail, they initially built bridges across the streams, but they were destroyed in floods or wildfires.
 Today, bolts and remnants of wood of the bridges can still be found in the creek crossings.
 Construction of the track finished in 1900.

 Description

+The track is ranked at a Grade 2 on the Australian Walking Track Grading System.
 One half of the track follows the banks of Lawson Creek, while the other half has a steep ascent at first, and then follows Cataract Creek.
 There are two carparks to the north and south, each one of these on Honour Avenue, the main road in Lawson.
 The walk is directly south-west from the southern residential area of Lawson, the two areas only being separated by Honour Ave.